scottyab/sample-location-based-image-tracker/README.md

 #### Additional ideas to showcase skills/experience

-* Automated version generation
+* Automated version code and number generation
 * CI integration, run junit tests on PR
  * Create beta pipeline to upload to appetize.io/appcircle
+ * Tags to trigger release build and upload of Github version
-* CD integration with publishing to Play store triggered on tag
+* CD integration with publishing to Play store (triggered on tag)